rodrigovivi/linux/drm-intel.rst

 controversial fixes, are applied.

-This branch "hides" the merge window from the drm/i915 developers; patches are applied here regardless of the development phase of the Linus' upstream kernel.
+This branch "hides" the merge window from the drm/i915 developers; patches are applied here regardless of the development phase of Linus' upstream kernel.

 drm-intel-next
 ~~~~~~~~~~~~~~